wcjohnchen/database/README.md

 ## VII.
 Acknowledgements

-I would like to express gratitude to Dr. Bin Tian’s lab for data availability and contribution.
+I would like to thank Dr. Bin Tian’s lab for data availability and contribution.

 <br>

 ## VII.
-Reference
+References

 Cheng Y, Miura RM, and Tian B.  2006.
 Prediction of mRNA polyadenylation sites by support vector machine.
 Bioinformatics, 22(19):2320-5.  doi: 10.1093/bioinformatics/btl394.